Sail from Ushuaia to Antarctica and Fly Back to Punta Arenas

 Day 16: Disembark—Fly to Punta Arenas, Chile

 Weather permitting, we board our airplane for the 3-hour flight back to Punta Arenas on the southern tip of Chilean Patagonia.
 On arrival, we check in to our hotel.
-This evening, enjoy a farewell dinner with the group in town, regaling one another with stories and indelible memories of this truly singular adventure.
+This evening, enjoy a farewell dinner in town, regaling one another with stories and indelible memories of this truly singular adventure.

 Day 17: Punta Arenas / Depart